Vector sum excited linear prediction

 Vector sum excited linear prediction (VSELP) is a speech coding method used in several cellular standards.
 The VSELP algorithm is an analysis-by-synthesis coding technique and belongs to the class of speech coding algorithms known as CELP (Code Excited Linear Prediction).

-Variations of this codec have been used in several 2G cellular telephony standards, including IS-54, IS-136 (D-AMPS), GSM (Half Rate speech) and iDEN.
+Variations of this codec have been used in several 2G cellular telephony standards, including IS-54, IS-136 (D-AMPS), PDC(RCR-STD-27 Full Rate speech), GSM (Half Rate speech), and iDEN.
 It was also used in the first version of RealAudio for audio over the Internet.
 The IS-54 VSELP standard was published by the Telecommunications Industry Association in 1989.

 D-AMPS (IS-54 and IS-136) VSELP specifies an encoding of each 20 ms of speech into 159-bit frames, thus achieving a raw data rate of 7.95 kbit/s.
 In an actual TDMA cell phone, the vocoder output is packaged with error correction and signaling information, resulting in an over-the-air data rate of 16.2 kbit/s.
 For internet audio, each 159-bit frame is stored in 20 bytes, leaving 1 bit unused.
 The resulting file thus has a data rate of exactly 8 kbit/s.

+PDC (RCR-STD-27) VSELP specifies an encoding of each 20 ms of speech into 134-bit frames, thus achieving a raw data rate of 6.7 kbit/s.
+In an actual TDMA cell phone, the vocoder output is packaged with error correction and signaling information, resulting in an over-the-air data rate of 11.2 kbit/s.

 GSM half-rate VSELP (GSM 06.20) uses 20 ms frames with 112 bits per frame, giving a raw data rate of 5.6 kbit/s.
 The iDEN VSELP coder has three modes: